📝 この記事でわかること

 Runtime, Fuel Costs & Long-Term Value: Running the Real Numbers

-Gas Lantern Running Costs
+Gas Lantern Fuel Running Costs

-A standard Coleman propane canister (453g/16oz) costs approximately ¥600–¥900 in Japan and lasts around 5–7 hours at full brightness, or up to 14 hours at low settings.
+A standard Coleman propane canister (453g/16oz) costs approximately ¥600–¥900 in Japan as of 2026 and lasts around 5–7 hours at full brightness, putting the per-hour fuel cost at roughly ¥90–180/h.
+At low settings you may stretch to 14 hours (≈¥50/h), but full-brightness output is the realistic use case for group camping.
 If you’re camping one weekend per month (roughly 2 nights), you’ll burn through 2–3 canisters per month — that’s ¥1,500–¥2,700 in fuel costs monthly, or around ¥18,000–¥32,000 per year just on propane.
 Add mantle replacements (¥300–¥500 each, needed every few trips) and you’re looking at a meaningful ongoing expense.

-LED Lantern Running Costs
+LED Battery Lantern Running Costs

 When calculating long-term lantern costs, don’t forget to factor in disposal fees for empty gas canisters in Japan.
 Many campsites and municipalities require special disposal, which can add up.
-Rechargeable LED lanterns eliminate this hassle entirely — a real convenience win for eco-conscious campers.
+Rechargeable battery LED lanterns eliminate this hassle entirely — a real convenience win for eco-conscious campers.

 The break-even point?
-If you switch from a gas lantern to a mid-range rechargeable LED lantern (¥4,000–¥8,000 upfront), you’ll typically recover the purchase cost in fuel savings within 3–6 months of regular camping use.
+If you switch from a fuel gas lantern to a mid-range rechargeable LED battery lantern (¥4,000–¥8,000 upfront), you’ll typically recover the purchase cost in fuel savings within 3–6 months of regular camping use.

 Weight, Packability & Setup: Which Wins for Your Style of Camping?

 For backpackers, camping lantern weight is often the deciding factor.
-A compact LED lantern like the Black Diamond Moji weighs just 82g including batteries and collapses flat.
-A gas lantern with a full canister easily weighs 1–1.5kg, takes up significant pack space, and requires you to carry fragile glass globes.
+A compact LED battery lantern like the Black Diamond Moji weighs just 82g including batteries and collapses flat.
+A gas fuel lantern with a full canister easily weighs 1–1.5kg, takes up significant pack space, and requires you to carry fragile glass globes.
 For multi-day trail hiking, the choice is obvious: LED wins decisively.

 Car Camping: A Different Story

 When weight is no object — loading up an SUV for a weekend at a Japanese auto campsite — the calculus shifts.
 Gas lanterns are easy to set up (attach canister, light with a piezo igniter), require no charging infrastructure, and deliver that classic warm glow that many experienced campers genuinely love for atmosphere.
-If you’re camping at a well-equipped site like those found throughout Hokkaido or the Fuji Five Lakes area, carrying a propane lantern is no real burden.
+If you’re camping at a well-equipped site like those found throughout Hokkaido or the Fuji Five Lakes area, carrying a propane fuel lantern is no real burden.

-LED lanterns do have one subtle packability advantage even for car campers: they can be safely tossed in a bag with other gear without worrying about fuel leaks, pressure changes, or mantle breakage.
-Many collapsible LED designs also double as powerbanks, charging your phone when needed — a feature no gas lantern can match.
+LED battery lanterns do have one subtle packability advantage even for car campers: they can be safely tossed in a bag with other gear without worrying about fuel leaks, pressure changes, or mantle breakage.
+Many collapsible LED designs also double as powerbanks, charging your phone when needed — a feature no gas fuel lantern can match.

 Safety, Weather Resistance & Reliability in the Field